Beef Stroganoff

 German Goulash (Gulasch)

-German Gulasch (Goulash), a traditional home cooked meal
+German Gulasch (Goulash), a Pot of Comfort

 Tafelspitz, Krenfleisch, boiled beef, Franconia dish